 Tracebloc: Shaping the Future of Sourcing Machine Learning Models

-We interact with machine learning daily in a variety of ways: From unlocking our phones, same-day delivery from Amazon, the Instagram recommendation system and social media content moderation, to weather forecasting, or the emergency brake system for cars.
+We interact with machine learning daily in a variety of ways: from unlocking our phones, same-day delivery from Amazon, the Instagram recommendation system, and social media content moderation to weather forecasting or the emergency brake system for cars.

 Yet, many enterprises still have difficulties employing machine learning for their use cases, as they often lack the staffing and proper expertise.
 They try to counter this by partnering with the right vendors or scouting relevant machine-learning models to solve their challenges.
 Over 50% of all use cases across industries are already implemented with the help of vendors.
 Yet, sourcing for the right vendors and assessing their models is challenging, as AI is a black-box technology, but it is crucial to address the use cases successfully.